Principles of intelligent urbanism: Principle two: a balance with tradition

-Balance with tradition is intended to integrate plan interventions with existing cultural assets, respecting traditional practices and precedents of style (Spreiregen: 1965).
+Balance with tradition is intended to integrate plan interventions with existing cultural assets, respecting traditional practices and precedents of style.
 This urban planning principle demands respect for the cultural heritage of a place.
 It seeks out traditional wisdom in the layout of human settlements, in the order of building plans, in the precedents of style, in the symbols and signs that transfer meanings through decoration and motifs.
 This principle respects the order engendered into building systems through years of adaptation to climate, to social circumstances, to available materials and to technology.
 It promotes architectural styles and motifs designed to communicate cultural values.

 This principle calls for orienting attention toward historic monuments and heritage structures, leaving space at the ends of visual axis to “frame" existing views and vistas.
 Natural views and vistas demand respect, assuring that buildings do not block major sight lines toward visual assets.

 Embedded in the principle is the concern for unique cultural and societal iconography of regions, their signs and symbols.
 Their incorporation into the spatial order of urban settings is promoted.
 Adherents promote the orientation and structuring of urban plans using local knowledge and meaning systems, expressed through art, urban space and architecture.

 Planning decisions must operate within the balance of tradition, aggressively protecting, promoting and conserving generic components and elements of the urban pattern.

 Principle three: appropriate technology

-Appropriate technology emphasizes the employment of building materials, construction techniques, infrastructural systems and project management which are consistent with local contexts (situation, setting or circumstances).
+Appropriate technology emphasizes the employment of building materials, construction techniques, infrastructural systems and project management which are consistent with local contexts.
 People's capacities, geo-climatic conditions, locally available resources, and suitable capital investments all temper technology.
 Where there are abundant craftspeople, labour-intensive methods are appropriate.
 Where there is surplus savings, capital intensive methods are appropriate.
 For every problem there is a range of potential technologies, which can be applied, and an appropriate fit between technology and other resources must be established.
 Proponents argue that accountability and transparency are enhanced by overlaying the physical spread of urban utilities and services upon electoral constituencies, such that people's representatives are interlinked with the urban technical systems needed for a civil society.
 This principle is in sync with "small is beautiful" concepts and with the use of local resources.

 Principle four: conviviality

-The fourth principle sponsors social interaction through public domains, in a hierarchy of places, devised for personal solace, companionship, romance, domesticity, "neighborliness," community and civic life (Jacobs:1993).
+The fourth principle sponsors social interaction through public domains, in a hierarchy of places, devised for personal solace, companionship, romance, domesticity, "neighborliness," community and civic life.
 According to proponents of intelligent urbanism, vibrant societies are interactive, socially engaging and offer their members numerous opportunities for gathering and meeting one another.
 The PIU maintain that this can be achieved through design and that society operates within hierarchies of social relations which are space specific.
 The hierarchies can be conceptualized as a system of social tiers, with each tier having a corresponding physical place in the settlement structure.